wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-model-stealing.md

 * Searching internal source code repositories for files with an `*.h5` extension. h5 is a common model file format.
 We will learn more about this next week when we modify such a file to add a backdoor!
 * Typical red team style attacks to gain access to engineering machines (phishing, weak passwords, exposed endpoints that allow remote management or code execution, SSH agent hijacking,...)

+Since we are red teaming our infrastructure we gained access to the model file in production!
+Let's say this was accomplished by compromisng an engineer who had SSH enabled on their MacBook and was sitting in a coffeeshop, browsing the internet.
+The SSH password was not very strong.
+After gaining access, we did some SSH_AUTH_SOCK magic, and in just a second pivot we were in the production environment.
+This is not theoretical, such attacks can be pulled off.
+Trust me,  I'm not an ML expert, but I know a few things about red teaming. :)

 ## Conclusion